Mike-j-t-laptop/RoomExistingSQLiteDBConverter/README.md

 ### 1. Retrieves the databases

-1. The App initially searches the External Publc Storage (often called sdcard (but not on the an sdcard)) for databases, except any in the reserved directory RoomDBConverterDBConversions and lists the databases (includes checking the header).
+1. The App initially searches the External Publc Storage (often called sdcard (but typically not on an sdcard)) for SQLite databases (it looks for/at the SQLite header), except any in the reserved directory **RoomDBConverterDBConversions** and lists the databases.
 Note encrypted databases are not handled.

 - **Note**, when first run, permission will be requested.
 If not provided no Database will be listed.
 - The **REFRESH** button will refresh the list (e.g. after adding a database).
+- The **RoomDBConverterDBConversions** directory is where the data from the conversion (the databases and the java code) is placed.

 ### 2. Inspects the selected database
 2. Selecting a Database file, display information about the Database, and initially the Tables.